If I were to suggest one thing to local business owners, it would be to read.

 1. From Good To Great by Jim Collins

-The primary ideas from this book are you can’t achieve great things without great people and people are more important than the product.
-There is an example in the book where the entrepreneurs whom created Hewlett Packard (David Packard and William Redington Hewlett) came together, before they even knew what product they were going to sell — they figured that out after.
+The primary ideas from this book are that you can’t achieve great things without great people and that people are more important than the product.
+There is an example in the book where the entrepreneurs who created Hewlett Packard (David Packard and William Redington Hewlett) came together before they even knew what product they were going to sell — they figured that out after.

-When you are starting out, as an entrepreneur you have to hustle and do most things yourself, and it’s not easy to find a good team.
-But over time you will find quality people who will join you on your mission, but this takes time.
-Below is a tip that I wish I knew in the beginning.
+When you are starting as an entrepreneur, you have to hustle and do most things yourself, and it’s not easy to find a good team.
+But over time you will find quality people who will join you on your mission.
+Below is a tip that I wish I knew in the beginning:

-Implement a 2 week trial for any new person you hire.
-At this stage you will get a feel for the persons level or proactivity, accuracy and efficiency.
-Ensure you give them specific tasks, and follow up to see how well they completed these tasks.
-Even though this will take time out of your day, it’s super important as over the long term, people are the #1 asset in your company and will help you avoid expensive hiring mistakes.
+Implement a two week trial for any new person you hire.
+At this stage, you will get a feel for the person’s level of proactivity, accuracy and efficiency.
+Give them specific tasks and follow up to see how well they complete these tasks.
+Even though this will take time out of your day, it’s super important because over the long term, people are the #1 asset in your company and this will help you avoid expensive hiring mistakes.

 2. Getting Everything You Can Out Of All You’ve Got by Jay Abraham

 Jay Abraham is quite simply a marketing genius.
 This book is all about leverage.
 It takes you through examples of how businesses have leveraged all of their underutilized assets.
 Assets you never even thought existed in your company.
 This book is a classic example of “you don’t know what you don’t know” and definitely worth reading, from probably the greatest marketer on the planet right now.

 3. The E-myth Revisited by Michael E Gerber.